RedSkyLabs/RSSC2018-Unsecured-Devices-Lab/README.md

 ```bash
 easy_install shodan
 ```
 3. We need to initiate our API key.
+You can copy this from the text file called 'api-key.txt' from your home directory.
 ```bash
 shodan init <API key>
 ```